 For the fiscal year ended 31 December 2022, the three (3) aforementioned scenarios and the relevant macroeconomic factors for the collective loan assessment process were examined in the light of the economic conditions prevailing in that fiscal year.
 To determine the uncertainty and asymmetry regarding the evolution of forecasts over time, the established methodology of "fan-charts" was then adopted, which was used before Covid-19.
 We identify the baseline scenario following the series of forecasts for the coming years that is the central forecast and is most likely to be realized.
-Subsequently, the other two scenarios (optimistic and unfavourable) are selected according to a certain degree of uncertainty and asymmetry.
-The adverse scenario corresponds to the forecast series that separates 20% of the worst estimates from the 80% of the rest.
+Subsequently, the other two scenarios (optimistic and pessimistic) are selected according to a certain degree of uncertainty and asymmetry.
+The pessimistic scenario corresponds to the forecast series that separates 20% of the worst estimates from the 80% of the rest.
 The baseline scenario corresponds roughly to the midpoint of the distribution covering the 60% range of estimates.
 The optimistic scenario corresponds to the forecast series that separates 20% of the best estimates from the 80% of the rest.

-Therefore, the weighting between the three scenarios has changed significantly compared to that of the fiscal year ended 31 December 2021.
-The optimistic and pessimistic scenarios were weighted with a probability of 20% each (31 December 2021: 5% each), while the baseline scenario was weighted with a 60% probability (31 December 2021: 90%) to better reflect Management's current perception as regards the limits of financial results.
+Therefore, the weighting between the three (3) scenarios has not changed compared to that of the fiscal year ended 31 December 2022.
+The Optimistic and Pessimistic Scenarios were weighted with a 20% probability each, while the Baseline Scenario was weighted with a 60% probability to reflect Management's current perception of the limits of financial results.

-The table below presents the expected annual average projections for the 2022-2025 period for each key economic variable and scenario used to calculate the ECL of loans and advances to customers at amortized cost as at 31 December 2022.
+The table below presents the expected annual average projections for the 2022-2025 period for each key economic variable and scenario used to calculate the ECL of loans and advances to customers at amortized cost as at 31 December 2023.

-Main economic variables of ECL scenarios 31-12-2022 31-12-2021
+Main economic variables of ECL scenarios 31/12/2023 31/12/2022

 % %

 Real GDP Growth

-Favourable 6.5 7.3
+Optimistic 5.4 6.5

-Baseline 4.2 5.6
+Baseline 3.4 4.2

-Unfavourable 2.1 4.0
+Pessimistic 1.5 2.1

 Unemployment rate

-Favourable 10.2 11.3
+Optimistic 9.1 10.2

-Baseline 12.2 12.9
+Baseline 11.1 12.2

-Unfavourable 14.1 14.3
+Pessimistic 12.9 14.1

-Following the recession in the Greek economy in 2020, which is attributed to the Covid-19 pandemic, economic activity recovered in 2021 and is expected to recover further in 2022-2025.
+Following the recession in the Greek economy in 2020, which is attributed to the Covid-19 pandemic, economic activity recovered in 2021-2022 and is expected to recover further in 2023-2025.
 Strong foundations for rapid and sustainable growth have been created, on the one hand through strengthening demand, employment and exports, but also through capital accumulation, and on the other hand through the opportunities arising from resources and the implementation of reforms through the European Funding Programmes and the National Recovery and Resilience Plan, the rationalisation of fiscal surpluses and the relaxation of fiscal requirements.
 The unemployment rate is expected to be lower in the coming years, despite the impact of the pandemic and the current turmoil on the global energy market and inflation, reflecting the fact that the labour market has been gradually improving in recent years and employment is on a steady growth path.
 Residential and commercial property (office) price indices continue to follow an extremely positive course over the next four years.